 The Lani-Kailua Outdoor Circle is an all volunteer organization.
 For over 70 years, our members have been planting and maintaining trees and landscaping in public spaces, performing community cleanup activities, advocating for environmental causes, and educating the next generation to be be good environmental stewards, all of which have had a positive impact on the livability and sustainability of our community.
 This is our mission, to foster stewardship of the legacy we have all been bequeathed.

-LKOC also recognizes that our Kailua community is blessed to have numerous organizations that provide volunteer opportunities to protect and enhance our environment.
-Pleas scroll to the bottom of this page to find a list of some of these.
+LKOC also recognizes that our Kailua community is fortunate to have numerous organizations that provide volunteer opportunities to protect and enhance our environment.
+Please scroll to the bottom of this page to find a list of some of these.

 VOLUNTEER JOBS IN THE "LTG" PROGRAM